Chinese New Year - Year of the Tiger for Preschoolers

 Customs and Traditions

-This festival is full of regional customs and traditions, but share a common goal, which is getting rid of all the negativity and bad luck of the former year, and bringing forward luck and prosperity for the new one.
+This festival is full of regional customs and traditions, but it shares a common goal: getting rid of all the negativity and bad luck of the previous year and bringing luck and prosperity to the new one.

 Foods

-Chinese people eat certain foods during New Year’s celebrations, and each of them has a symbolic meaning.
+Chinese people eat certain foods during New Year’s celebrations, each with a symbolic meaning.
 Everything is important for these meals, not just the pronunciation of the food itself but also the preparation, the way is served, and the eaten it, and the main purpose is to bring luck for the coming year.
 There are seven main dishes served.
 These are:

-• Rice Cakes – to get a higher position or income.
-These cakes are made with sticky rice, sugar, chestnuts, Chinese dates, and lotus leaves.
+• Rice Cakes are used to achieve a higher position or income.
+They are made with sticky rice, sugar, chestnuts, Chinese dates, and lotus leaves.

 • Good Fortune Fruits – Chinese people believe that eating and displaying round and golden fruits like tangerines and oranges brings good luck and fortune.